 Table of Contents

 Form 3520-A is the annual information return of a foreign trust with at least one U.S. owner.
-The form provides information about the foreign trust, its U.S. beneficiaries, and any U.S. person who is treated as an owner of any portion of the foreign trust.
+The form provides information about the foreign trust, its U.S. beneficiaries, and any U.S. person who is treated as an owner of any portion of the foreign trust under the grantor trust rules (sections 671 through 679).

 A foreign trust with a U.S. owner must file Form 3520-A in order for the U.S. owner to satisfy its annual information reporting requirements under section 6048(b).
-Each U.S. person treated as an owner of any portion of a foreign trust under sections 671 through 679 is responsible for ensuring that the foreign trust files Form 3520-A and furnishes the required annual statements to its U.S. owners and U.S. beneficiaries.
+Each U.S. person treated as an owner of any portion of a foreign trust under the grantor trust rules (sections 671 through 679) is responsible for ensuring that the foreign trust files Form 3520-A and furnishes the required annual statements to its U.S. owners and U.S. beneficiaries.

 File a complete Form 3520-A (including the statements on pages 3 and 4) with the Internal Revenue Service Center, P.O.
 Box 409101, Ogden, UT 84409, by the 15th day of the 3rd month after the end of the trust's tax year.
 Give copies of the Foreign Grantor Trust Owner Statement (page 3 of Form 3520-A) and the Foreign Grantor Trust Beneficiary Statement (page 4 of Form 3520-A) to the U.S. owners and U.S. beneficiaries by the 15th day of the 3rd month after the end of the trust's tax year.

-An extension of time to file Form 3520-A (including the statements on pages 3 and 4) may be granted.
+An extension of time to file Form 3520-A (including the statements on pages 3 and 4) may be granted by filing Form 7004.
 For details, see Form 7004, Application for Automatic Extension of Time To File Certain Business Income Tax, Information, and Other Returns.

 If the return is filed by:

-A partnership, it must be signed and dated by a general partner or limited liability company member.
+A partnership, it must be signed and dated by a general partner or limited liability company member; or

 A corporation, it must be signed and dated by the president, vice president, treasurer, assistant treasurer, chief accounting officer, or any other corporate officer (such as a tax officer) authorized to sign.